 Interstate 35E Texas

-Bee lining northward between Desoto and Lancaster, IH 35E enters the Dallas city limits at the symmetrical stack with Interstate 20.
+Bee lining northward between Desoto and Lancaster, IH 35E enters the Dallas city limits at the four level interchange with Interstate 20.
 Named the R.L.
-Thornton Freeway, IH 35E advances through south Dallas to merge with U.S. 67 (Martin D. Love Freeway) at Exit 423.
+Thornton Freeway, IH 35E advances through south Dallas to combine with U.S. 67 (Martin D. Love Freeway) at Exit 423.
 The freeway arcs northeast by the Dallas Zoo to cross the Trinity River and its levee system into the Mixmaster Interchange with Interstate 30.

-Interstate 35E (Stemmons Freeway) traverses the industrial north side of Dallas to Interstate 635 (Lyndon B. Johnson Freeway) and the city of Farmers Branch.
-Warehouses and distribution centers continue to spread west and east of the Stemmons Freeway through Carrollton and the Denton County line.
+IH 35E (Stemmons Freeway) traverses the industrial north side of Dallas to Interstate 635 (Lyndon B. Johnson Freeway) and the city of Farmers Branch.
+Warehouses and distribution centers continue to spread west and east of the Stemmons Freeway through Carrollton and to the Denton County line.

 Unlike IH 35W, IH 35E travels through built up areas for the remainder of course north through Denton County.
 The freeway passes through Lewisville and a commercial area anchored by Vista Ridge Mall before passing west of Downtown at Exit 452.
 Suburbia remains omnipresent along the route to Lewisville Lake, Hickory Creek, Lake Dallas and Corinth.
 IH 35E reaches the Denton city limits at Exit 461 and recombines with IH 35W at Exit 467.

 The American Association of State Highway and Transportation Officials (AASHTO) mandated that all suffixed Interstate highways be renumbered to eliminate confusion.
-Similar to the Interstate 35E and 35W branch split in Minnesota, the reason IH 35E and 35W remain in Texas is that neither Dallas nor Fort Worth wanted to relinquish the routing of Interstate 35.
+Similar to the I-35E/35W branch split in Minnesota, the reason IH 35E and IH 35W remain in Texas is that neither Dallas nor Fort Worth wanted to relinquish the routing of Interstate 35.